costaalacuparmare/cinerank/README.md

 A cinephile's movie library: rate films across four categories (Plot, Filmography, Sound, Vibe), rank them head-to-head, and plan what to watch, when, and where.

-*Personal movie tracking/ranking app, doubling as the EDS test site for the Nightshift project's M1 milestone.
-Started as a Notepad habit; this formalizes and expands it.*
+*Personal movie tracking/ranking app, doubling as the EDS test site*

 ---